 A child who enters Australia with a parent, and whose name is included in the passport or other document of identity of the parent, is deemed to be included in any visa granted to that parent (s 83(2)).
 A child born in Australia to such parents is taken to have been granted at birth a visa of the same kind as its parents (s 78).

 A resident return visa may be granted to an Australian permanent resident who is residing or has resided in Australia and wishes to return.
 A resident return visa will not be granted to the holder of a temporary visa.
 However, holders of temporary visas often have permission to travel to and from Australia on any number of occasions.
-This was previously endorsed on the visa label in their passports, but as the DIBP has now moved to “electronic” visas, labels are rarely put in passports.
-If you want a visa label in your passport, DIBP charges $80 to do this.
-To determine your visa status, without paying $80, you need to enter a “visa entitlement verification online request” (see www.border.gov.au/vevo).
+This was previously endorsed on the visa label in their passports, but as Home Affairs has now moved to electronic visas, labels are rarely put in passports.
+If you want proof that you hold a visa, visit Home Affairs’ website (www.homeaffairs.gov.au) and search for “visa verification online”.

 People from certain countries can apply online (i.e. make an electronic application) for this visa.
 To apply online for the visitor (subclass 600) visa, you must hold a passport from the following countries: Andorra, Argentina, Austria, Bahrain, Belgium, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Former Yugoslav Republic of Macedonia (FYROM), France, Germany, Greece, Hong Kong (SAR), Hungary, Iceland, Ireland, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Federated States of Micronesia, Monaco, Montenegro, The Netherlands, Norway, Oman, Papua New Guinea, Poland, Portugal, Qatar, Romania, Kingdom of Saudi Arabia, San Marino, Serbia, Singapore, Slovak Republic, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom – British Citizen, United States of America, Vatican City.